Xunlong Orange Pi Plus 2

 Tips, Tricks, Caveats

-The something button triggers FEL mode.
+The FEL button (SW3) next to the UART pins triggers FEL mode.

 Device should be compatible with images for Orange Pi Plus with some minor issues (notably - Wi-Fi chip not working), but all other major components should work out of the box: